Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Abstract

 \section{Abstract}

 Adaptive gradient optimizers like Adam(W) are the default training algorithms for many deep learning architectures, such as transformers.
 Their diagonal preconditioner is based on the gradient outer product which is incorporated into the parameter update via a square root.
 While these methods are often motivated as approximate second-order methods, the square root represents a fundamental difference.
 In this work, we investigate how the behavior of adaptive methods changes when we remove the root, i.e.\,strengthen their second-order motivation.
 Surprisingly, we find that such square-root-free adaptive methods \emph{close} the generalization gap to SGD on convolutional architectures, while \emph{maintaining} their root-based counterpart's performance on transformers.
-The second-order perspective also has practical benefits for the development of adaptive methods with non-diagonal preconditioner.
-In contrast to root-based counterparts like Shampoo, they do not require numerically unstable matrix square roots and therefore work well in low precision, which we demonstrate empirically.
-This raises important questions regarding the currently overlooked role of adaptivity for the success of adaptive methods since the success is often attributed to sign descent induced by the root.
+The second-order perspective also has practical benefits for developing non-diagonal methods that can incorporate arbitrary curvature approximations through the concept of \emph{preconditioner invariance}.
+In contrast to root-based methods like Shampoo, root-free counterparts work well and fast with half-precision since they do not require numerically unstable matrix root decompositions and inversions.
+Overall, our findings provide new insights into the development of adaptive methods and raise important questions regarding the overlooked role of adaptivity in their success.